Referral to hospital

 Cancer waiting times

-The operational standards for cancer waiting times were developed initially with the introduction of the Cancer Plan in 2000, These standards are reviewed annually by NHS England and a new version of cancer waiting times is published every 1–2 years.
+The operational standards for cancer waiting times were developed initially with the introduction of the Cancer Plan in 2000, These standards are reviewed annually by NHS England and a new version of cancer waiting times is published every one to you years.
 The most recent version is Cancer Waiting Times Standards version 11.

 The initial focus of these standards is to ensure patients are seen, diagnosed and treated against a series of timescales.

 The required standards for cancer waiting times are: